ziyoung/better-wilcom-docs/wilcom-docs/Decorative/motifs/Lay_out_motif_fills_on-screen.md

 Note: Motif Fill does not have a column offset since motifs are connected along each row.
 Instead you can rotate the layout to achieve a similar effect.

-4Press Esc to finish.
+4. Press Esc to finish.
 The size and layout settings you select become current settings.

 Tip: To revert to the original factory settings, run the Revert utility.
 Alternatively, enter the values manually in the Object Properties > Fills > Motif Fill and click Save.